lsst-dm/dmtn-030/_task-topic.rst

 - Tasks that commonly use this task (this helps a reader landing on a "sub task's" page find the appropriate driver task).
 - Tasks that can be used *instead of* this task (to link families of sub tasks).
-- Pages in the Processing and Frameworks sections of the Science Pipelines documentation.
+- Pages in the :ref:`Processing <homepage-processing>` and :ref:`Frameworks <homepage-frameworks>` sections of the Science Pipelines documentation.

-.. todo:: Link to Processing and Frameworks sections.

 .. _task-topic-configuration:

 Configuration
 -------------

-This section describes the task's configurations, defined in the task class's associated configuration class.
+This section describes the task's configurations defined in the task class's associated configuration class.
-Configuration parameters will be displayed similarly to attributes in Numpydoc with the following fields per configuration:
+Configuration parameters are displayed similarly to attributes in Numpydoc with the following fields per configuration:

 - Parameter name.
 - Parameter type.
-Ideally the parameter type will link to a documention topic for that type (such as a class's API reference).
+Ideally the parameter type links to a documentation topic for that type (such as a class's API reference).
 - A description sentence or paragraph.
 The description should mention default values, caveats, and possibly an example.

 We anticipate that a reStructuredText directive can be built to automatically generate this topic component.